crubier/infinistack/README.md

 Not yet tested on:

 * Async functions
-* Non trivial recursion schemes
+* Complex recursion schemes
-* Function calls with non-stringifiable arguments (higher order functions for example)
+* Function with non-stringifiable arguments (higher order functions for example)